(a) Basis of preparation

 Insurance contract accounting is discussed in more detail in note 1(d), and further detail of the key assumptions made in determining insurance contract provisions is included in note 23.
 Accounting for deferred acquisition cost assets is also discussed in note 1(d).

 The fair values of financial assets and liabilities are classified and accounted for in accordance with the policies set out in note 1(e).
 They are valued on the basis of listed market prices in so far as this is possible.
 If prices are not readily determinable, fair value is based either on internal valuation models or management estimates of amounts that could be realised under current market conditions.
 Fair values of certain financial instruments including over-the-counter (OTC) derivative instruments, are determined using pricing models that consider, among other factors, contractual and market prices, correlations, yield curves, credit spreads, and volatility factors.

 Accounting for present values of acquired in-force insurance and investment contract business, together with other intangibles acquired as part of a business combination are discussed in note 1(g).

 Assets are subject to regular impairment reviews as required.
 Impairments are measured at the difference between the cost (or amortised cost) of a particular asset and the current fair value or recoverable amount.
 Impairments are recorded in the income statement in the period in which they occur.
 The Group's policy in relation to impairment testing in respect of Goodwill is detailed in note 1(g).
 The policy in respect of investment securities and purchased loans and receivables is described in note 1(e).

-Deferred acquisition costs policies in relation to insurance, investment management, and general insurance contracts are described in note 1(d), respectively.
 The accounting policy for deferred tax is detailed in note 1(f).

 (q) Segment reporting